stephengold/FuzeCreek/README.md

 + Sound effects
 + Visualize exploding mines
-+ Healthbar to visualize the remaining patches
++ Health bar to visualize the remaining patches
 + Shadows in FC3D

 [Jump to table of contents](#toc)